pusher/docs/docs/channels/library_auth_reference/auth-signatures.md

 ## Encrypted channels

-[Encrypted channels](/docs/channels/using_channels/encrypted-channels) require an additional `shared_secret` key in the auth response, which is populated with the per-channel shared key to use for decryption.
+[Encrypted channels](/docs/channels/using_channels/encrypted-channels) require an additional `shared_secret` key in the authorization response, which is populated with the per-channel shared key to use for decryption.
 The key is base64 encoded, it must be decoded before use.

-This value is not part of the signature for the auth token, it is independent of the value in the `auth` key.
+This value is not part of the signature for the authorization token, it is independent of the value in the `auth` key.

 For example: